-(a) knowingly assists either directly or indirectly, any juvenile to

-.D.
-2018] JUVENILE JUSTICE ACT 2018 [No. 8 escape from a facility or any other place while in lawful custody; (b) directly or indirectly induces a juvenile to escape from a facility or any other place while in lawful custody; (c) knowingly harbours, maintains, conceals or otherwise prevents juvenile from returning to a facility or any other place of lawf custody; (d) wilfully induces or assists a juvenile to breach or disobey a term of condition of a sentence or other order of the court; or or (e) wilfully prevents or interferes with the performance by a juveni of a term or condition of a sentence or other order of the court, le commits an offence and is liable on summary conviction to a fine of five hundred thousand dollars and to imprisonment for six months. ve Delivering prohibited item.
-115. Any person who without lawful authority- (a) brings or attempts to bring into a facility; or (b) delivers or attempts to deliver to a juvenile in a facilit any item prohibited by the rules of the facility, у, commits an offence and liable on summary conviction to a fine of or hundred and fifty thousand dollars and to imprisonment for two months. ne Offences and punishment.
-116. Every person who contravenes the provisions sections 100(1) and (6 102 or 110 commits an offence and is be liable on summary conviction to fine of three hundred thousand dollars and to imprisonment for six months.
-General penalty.
-117. Any person who commits an offence under this Act for which no oth penalty is specifically provided shall be liable on summary conviction to fine of five hundred thousand dollars and to imprisonment for six months.
+- (a) knowingly assists either directly or indirectly, any juvenile to escape from a facility or any other place while in lawful custody; - (b) directly or indirectly induces a juvenile to escape from a facility or any other place while in lawful custody; - (c) knowingly harbours, maintains, conceals or otherwise prevents a juvenile from returning to a facility or any other place of lawful custody; - (d) wilfully induces or assists a juvenile to breach or disobey a term or condition of a sentence or other order of the court; or - (e) wilfully prevents or interferes with the performance by a juvenile of a term or condition of a sentence or other order of the court, commits an offence and is liable on summary conviction to a fine of five hundred thousand dollars and to imprisonment for six months.

+Delivering prohibited item.

+- 115. Any person who without lawful authority- - (a) brings or attempts to bring into a facility; or - (b) delivers or attempts to deliver to a juvenile in a facility, any item prohibited by the rules of the facility, commits an offence and liable on summary conviction to a fine of one hundred and fifty thousand dollars and to imprisonment for two months.